 - In-depth spatial analysis

-- The processes that perform the augmentation are compute intensive.
-A key benefit of licensing Callpoint Spatial’s Augmented Cadlite is that you gain access to these attribution columns ‘out of the box’.
-By contrast, performing these processes ‘on the fly’ within an application could result in a sluggish user experience, or production delays
+By contrast, performing these processes ‘on the fly’ within an application could result in a sluggish user experience, or production delays.

-- We include two sets of street name/ street number columns to cater for when a corner building includes G-NAF address points from two intersecting streets.
-Callpoint Spatial has developed fair expertise with street intersections
+We include two sets of street name/street number columns to cater for when a given cadastre parcel spatially encloses GNAF address points from two differently named streets.
+This may, but not always, represent a street corner scenario.

 For further details including licensing please contact us.